Updated by Bobby

 The Strymon TimeLine

 Delay is a type of ambient effect, which means it creates its sound by manipulating time.
+In that respect, delay, reverb, and echo pedals are all in the same effects category.

 I've covered the best reverb pedals separately, and have also done a roundup of the best guitar pedals overall.
 But on this page, we're sticking to delay and echo pedals specifically.